rajvanshipradeep15/tracardi-api/docs/installation/production/k8s/helm_082.md

    archive.
 Extract the contents of this archive into a folder named "tracardi".
 You will also receive a Docker Hub login token, which is required to access the commercial Docker images.
 Additionally, make sure you have the Tracardi license key.
-3. **[Install ElasticSearch and Redis](../../dependencies/index.md)**: Elasticsearch and redis are required as database and cache.
+3. **[Install Dependant Services](../../dependencies/index.md)**: Elasticsearch, redis, mysql and apache pulsar are required.

-4. **Elasticsearch and Redis Credentials**: Gather the username and password for Elasticsearch and the password for Redis.
-These credentials will be necessary during the installation process.
+4. **Elasticsearch, Redis, Mysql, Apache Pulsar Credentials**: Gather for all required services it will be necessary during the installation process.

 #### Namespace Creation